writeblankspace/theblankspace/content/posts/about.md

 The main things I want to achieve with this website:

 1. **Function**.
 It has to show all my posts.
 That's done.
 2. **No bloat**.
 I am someone who prefers aesthetics over certain things, but why not be aesthetic *and* effective?
-I tried my best to make sure the CSS does the bare minimum to make a nice website without going into animations and custom stuff and whatnot.
+I tried my best to make sure the CSS stays simple and not too ambitious.
 The fonts I use here are your locally-stored fonts (check your browser's font settings).
 Also, I don't wish to add any JavaScript on here.
 Probably never will.
 At least I don't have to pretend I know how that works.
 3. **Looks *me***.
 I like this thing to reflect *me*.
-I like the colour scheme.
-I like the minimal timeline that doesn't need super fancy marquees or whatever.
+I like the minimal post list that doesn't need super fancy marquees or whatever.
 I like being able to do all of the above.

 Wanna see the source code of the website?
 Head to its [GitHub page](https://github.com/writeblankspace/theblankspace).
 If there are any issues, go ahead and make some.
 Take heed: I may not see it for the next 6 months.
 Or ever.
 Y'know, so you're aware.
 If you wanna look at the code, even use it, go ahead.
 I hope you like spaghetti — the sweet kind, mind, 'cause I'm Filipino.